Linear algebra and group theory: 11b. Poisson limits

 \section{11b.
 Poisson limits}

-In order to best interpret the above results, and get some advanced insight into the structure of $S_N$, we will need some probability theory, coming as the ``discrete'' counterpart of the theory developed in chapter 5, for the Gaussian laws.
-We first have:
+In order to best interpret the above results, we will need some probability theory.
+We already met the Poisson laws in chapter 6, but the discussion there was quite brief, and time now to review all this in detail.
+We first have the following definition:

 \begin{definition} The Poisson law of parameter $1$ is the following measure,

 and the Poisson law of parameter $t>0$ is the following measure,

 with the letter ``p'' standing for Poisson. \end{definition}